We still meet via Zoom.

 Email firstname.lastname@example.org for the invite.

-For our April meeting we’ll be reading the first five chapters of
+For our May meeting we’ll be reading Part I and Part II of